Sotatek-TrungPhan/setel-assignment/README.md

 # order-payment-microservices
-An example project demonstrating event sourcing and Command Query Responsibility Segregation (CQRS) using a couple of _NestJS_ microservices with an _React_ frontend app.
+An example project using a couple of _NestJS_ microservices with an _React_ frontend app.
 _Redis_ is used as a read database and also acts as the message broker for the pub/sub communication between the microservices.
 All the events are persisted into a _PostgreSQL_ database.